 It’s true that apple trees are “self-unfruitful,” meaning that they require pollination by other trees in order to produce apples.
 However, the solution to this is simple: Instead of one apple tree, get two!
 This can make for some interesting combinations, especially with trees like the Cinnamon Spice Apple cultivar and Red Delicious Apple Tree, which is famous for being a terrific pollinator.
 Read more about fruit tree pollination here.

-If you’re ready to try planting your first apple tree or add a new one to your backyard grove, there is a diverse selection of trees for to choose from, so that you can grow and harvest your own mouth-watering apples no matter where you live.
+If you’re ready to try planting your first apple tree or add a new one to your backyard grove, there is a diverse selection of trees for to choose from.
+So now you can grow and harvest your own mouth-watering apples no matter where you live.
 Here’s a quick taste of some of your options:

 Trees produce exceptionally large, crisp apples that are ready to eat right off the branch.
 These trees are self-pollinating and begin growing fruit at a very early age, often within two years of planting.